-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
-Take this medicine with food.
-Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
-Do not stop taking except on your doctor's advice.
+Take this medication with food.
+Take your medication at regular intervals.
+Do not take your medication more often than directed.
+Do not stop taking except on your care team's advice.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.